SB-Chalmers/sustainable_building_website/content/authors/xin_bian/_index.md

 highlight_name: false
 email: ""
 ---
 Xin Bian works at the interface of two research fields – namely material stocks and urban morphology.
 In his research, he focuses on gaining a deeper insight into the influence of urban planning on the materials accumulated in the built environment, including their composition, volume, and associated environmental impacts.
-By integrating resource use and embodied carbon to into existing urban morphology metrics, Xin’s research has the potential to inform a more sustainable urban development.
+By integrating resource use and embodied carbon into existing urban morphology metrics, Xin’s research has the potential to inform a more sustainable urban development.